magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-34943-magento-patch-quick-order-can-t-add-2-products-to-cart.md

 The MDVA-34943 Magento patch solves the issue where a quick order can't add 2 or more products to the cart.

-This patch is available when the [Quality Patches Tool (QPT) tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.17 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.17 is installed.
 Please note that the issue was fixed in Magento version 2.4.2.

 ## Affected products and versions